AFTER SCHOOL PROGRAM

 The Migrant Education Program services are supplemental and are provided in various ways: health services; health education; pre-kindergarten classes; out-of-school youth (18 to 21 years of age); counseling; tutoring; enrichment and fine arts programs; extended day, evening, weekend and summer school programs; math programs for students & families; outdoor education - SCICON; intensive social services referrals; mentoring; intensive reading/math groups, secondary education; and parent education literacy centers.
 Migrant parents are an important part of the education of a child and are included as an integral part of the program.
 District, Regional and State parent advisory councils play an active role in providing and advocating services to children.

-The Lemoore Union Elementary School District Music Department is run by four music teachers who work on five campuses offering choir, band, and classroom music.
-Elementary band is offered to the 5th and 6th grade students.
-Middle school students may participate in marching band, symphonic band, jazz band, percussion, choir or colorguard.
-Over 400 students participate in the LUESD music program annually performing in area parades, concerts, and festivals.
+The Lemoore Union Elementary School District Music Department is run by five music teachers who work on six campuses offering instrument band, choir and classroom music.
+Elementary general music and recorders begin in all 4th grade classes.
+Instrumental Band is offered to the 5th and 6th grade students.
+Middle school students may participate in marching band, symphonic band, jazz band, percussion, ukulele, choir or color guard.
+Over 500 students participate in the LUESD music program annually performing in area parades, concerts, and festivals.

 Symphonic Band/Patriot Marching Band

 Jazz band is an honor course that requires a large commitment, great attitude, and outstanding musicality.
 This band consists of saxophones (alto, tenor, and baritone), trombones, trumpets, and a rhythm section (piano, guitar, bass, drums, and Percussion).
 The jazz band will provide students with an opportunity to learn about improvisation and ensemble playing.
 This ensemble will perform at numerous concerts, festivals across the valley, and for school/public events.
-This group has received a Superior Rating at the CMEA Jazz Festival in Hanford the last five years in a row and has also completed at the prestigious Reno Jazz Festival.
-They will also have the opportunity to audition for the TKMEA Honor Jazz Band.
+This group has received numerous Superior Rating at the CMEA Jazz Festival in Hanford and has also competed at the prestigious Reno Jazz Festival.
+Students will have the opportunity to audition for the TKMEA Honor Jazz Band.
 This class meets before school daily at 7:15am and students interested must audition.

 This group will be performing with the Patriot Marching Band in the fall, as well as an independent performance ensemble in the winter/spring season.
 The group contributes to the pageantry aspect of the marching activity through the use of flags, banners, and ‘weapons.’
 In the winter/spring season, we will offer what is called winter guard, which is a theatre/performance-based color guard ensemble.
 This group will perform in numerous competitions and school related events.
 Both groups will be determined by audition, and once established, will rehearse bi-weekly after school.
-The winter guard are the SJVCGPR Jr. High ‘Open’ Class Division Champions for the last four out of five years and are the 2016 SVWAA Middle School Champions.
+The winter guard has won numerous championships at the San Joaquin Valley Color Guard and Percussion Review and South Valley Winter Arts Association.
 We hope to continue the success of this program.
 Reminder: Students that are in the band are allowed to do both color guard and winter guard but must have it cleared with a music director first.

 This group will be performing as an extension of the Patriot Marching Band during the winter/spring season.
 This program is a percussion/theatre/performance-based ensemble.
 They perform a choreographed show in a gym.
 This ensemble gives band students an opportunity to learn how to play all percussion instruments, the techniques of marching, and how to work together in an ensemble.
 This group will perform in numerous competitions and school related events.
 They will be determined by audition, and once established, will rehearse bi-weekly after school.
-The group was the SJVCGPR Class A Champions for the past four years and are the 2016 SVWAA Middle School Champions.
+The Liberty winter percussion has won numerous championships at the San Joaquin Valley Color Guard and Percussion Review and South Valley Winter Arts Association.
 This group's success is based solely on hard work and dedication and we hope to continue the success of this program for years to come.

-Chris Huebschle - Liberty Bands, Lemoore Elementary Bands, Elementary General Music
+Chris Huebschle - Liberty / Meadow Lane Elementary

-Jennifer Alanzalon - Color Guard/Winter Guard, Caption Head
+Alianna Cabuhat - Color Guard / Winter Guard, Caption Head

 Winter Percussion 2010